vpackagist/vpackage/README.md

 # vpackage

-VPackage is the central place to store the libraries json files.
+VPackagist is the main [Vanat](https://github.com/vanat/vanat) repository.
+Request via issue the inclusion of new Vala public packages to be added.

 -----------------------